Cahaba River: Ecology

 Map of the Cahaba River and some of its tributaries, showing sites where Leptoxis compacta has been found.

 The waters of the Cahaba are home to more than 131 species of freshwater fishes (18 of which have been found in no other river system), 40 species of mussels, and 35 species of snails.
 The river has more fish species than can be found in all bodies of water in California.
 Sixty-nine of these animal species are endangered.
 The endemic freshwater snail Elimia cahawbensis is named after the river.
 One species long thought to be extinct, Leptoxis compacta, the Oblong rocksnail, was rediscovered in the Cahaba in 2011.
 Due to damming for hydropower, pollution, transportation, and erosion, it has suffered losses of species.
 Almost a quarter of the original documented mussel species in the Cahaba have disappeared with similar trends in the numbers of fish and snail species.
 Many species have still been discovered and rediscovered in and on the surrounding region of the river.
 The Cahaba is also home to 13 snail species not found anywhere else in the world.
 In the early 21st century, a Georgia botanist Jim Allison discovered eight unknown flower species.
 Later, eight more were identified along the river's course that previously had not been sited in the state of Alabama.
 This region is most noted for containing numerous species of mollusks and snails.
 These species feed other aquatic dwelling animals, improve water quality by eating algae, and even indicate environmental issues due to their receptiveness of pollution.
 Fourteen of the freshwater fish species are non-native species in the Cahaba River.
+Among the native fish, the coal darter (Percina brevicauda) is found almost entirely within the Cahaba's main channel; in December 2023 the U.S. Fish and Wildlife Service proposed listing it as a threatened species under the Endangered Species Act, and in April 2026, after the listing remained unfinished, the Center for Biological Diversity sued the agency over the delay.